 How else can a menu excite customers?
 Always lean into the vibe of your restaurant.
 If your atmosphere and food are straightforward and casual, your menu should reflect that.
 Serving a more high-end experience with upscale food?
 Go for a high-quality premium paper for menus.

 Don’t forget to research menu size paper dimensions as well.
-Standard restaurant menu sizes are 8.5” x 11” (letter sized) or 8.5” x 14” (recommended).
+Standard restaurant menu sizes are 8.5” x 11” (letter-sized) or 8.5” x 14” (recommended).
 A 3.5” x 8.5” menu is considered small.
 This works well for an insert describing daily specials.
 4.25” x 11” is the perfect size for a bar menu.
 You may also choose to customize restaurant menu sizes.

 Be mindful that any menu larger than 11” x 25.5” will take up too much space at the table.
 If it’s too small, it won’t fit all your items, prices, and descriptions.
 Smaller menus are ideal for dessert options.
 When in doubt, scope out your competition and find some examples you want to emulate.

 As for what’s printed on the paper, think about your restaurant’s colors and the symbols of your cuisine.
 Choose appetizing colors like red and avoid unappealing colors like chartreuse.
 Casual restaurants should avoid cursive fonts.
 Keep logos, font, and branding choices consistent.
-Check out our blog for more on how to design a standout restaurant menu.

 Customize Your Menus with Printivity